VOLTTRON/volttron/docs/source/devguides/agent_development/Agent-Development.rst

 .. code-block:: bash

-      AGENT                    IDENTITY           TAG       STATUS          HEALTH
-    e testeragent-0.5          testeragent-0.5_1  testagent
+      AGENT                    IDENTITY           TAG       PRI df  testeragent-0.5          testeragent-0.5_1  testagent

-Where the number or letter is the unique portion of the full uuid for the agent.
+The initial number or letter is a unique portion of the full UUID for the agent.
 AGENT is the "name" of the agent based on the contents of its class name and the version in its setup.py.
 IDENTITY is the agent's identity in the platform.
 This is automatically assigned based on class name and instance number.
 This agent's ID is _1 because it is the first instance.
 TAG is the name we assigned in the command above.
-HEALTH is the current health of the agent as reported by the agents health subsystem.
+PRI is the priority for agents which have been "enabled" using the ``vctl enable`` command.

-When using lifecycle commands on agents, they can be referred to be UUID (default) or AGENT (name) or TAG.
+When using lifecycle commands on agents, they can be referred to by the UUID (default) or AGENT (name) or TAG.

 Testing the Agent